rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     * Script that prints all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z.
 The output should be alpha ordered, starting with aa.
 14. 13-print_float
     * Script that prints a number with two decimal places, followed by a new line.
+15. 100-decimal_to_hexadecimal
+    * Script that converts a number from base 10 to base 16.